 So I’d say for me, much of it is my mindset.
 I’ve lowered my standards a bit as to what I should be getting done in addition to keeping 3 humans alive.

-How to be less busy with laundry
+How to make less dirty laundry with kids

 While I need to do laundry MORE often, here are my tips for being less busy with laundry: